garamond/spring-rabbitmq-demo/README.md

 ## Explanation

-This is what happens in the `RabbitTest` test:
+This is what happens in the `IntegrationTest` test:

 An instance of `TestEntity` gets passed to the interface method `TestService#process` (proxied by Spring), pushed through the Spring Integration plumbing over the Spring AMQP adapters onto RabbitMQ; from there it passes up the same stack to a "service activator" bean.
 An output value is determined and sent back through the same mechanism; it pops out of the proxied interface and gets compared to the input.